CoolProp/CoolProp/Web/coolprop/Tabular.rst

 As of version 5.1 of CoolProp, the tabular interpolation methods of CoolProp v4 have been brought back from the dead, and significantly improved.
 They are approximately 4 times faster than the equivalent methods in v4 of CoolProp due to a more optimized structure.
 In order to make the most effective use of the tabular interpolation methods, you must be using the :ref:`low-level interface <low_level_api>`, otherwise significant overhead and slowdown will be experienced.
 Thus, this method is best suited to C++, python, and the SWIG wrappers.

 There are two backends implemented for tabular interpolation, ``BICUBIC`` and ``TTSE``.
 Both consume the same gridded tabular data that is stored to your user home directory in the folder ``HOME/.CoolProp/Tables``.
-If you want to find the directory that CoolProp is using as your home directory, you can do something like
+If you want to find the directory that CoolProp is using as your home directory (``HOME``), you can do something like

 .. ipython::